-Most liquid plant fertilizers follow a numbering system to determine how much each chemical is in the product.
+Fertilizers follow a numbering system to determine how much each chemical is in the product.
 For instance, if it is 0-0-25, it has no nitrogen or phosphorus and is heavy in potassium.

 You’ve researched, invested in an excellent liquid fertilizer for the garden, and sprayed; it’s time to reap the benefits of your hard work!
 So, how do you know if the liquid plant fertilizer is acting and nurturing the plants?
 First and foremost, assess the state of your garden pre-fertilization.

 If your plants were dull and dry before, keep an eye on them to watch their progress.
-You should start to notice healthier vegetation even within the first twenty-four hours.
+You should start to notice healthier vegetation even within the first 48 hours.
 In a couple of weeks, the garden will be flourishing and vibrant.

 Whether you’re just discovering your green thumb or are an expert gardener, you need to consider investing in liquid fertilizer for the garden.
 Your plants will indeed thank you later.